SherG/cool-iron/blog/covid-19-favelas.md

 Donations are distributed as "digital food baskets" - pre-paid debit cards which can only be used to purchase food and hygeine items.
 These are typically used at local businesses which also helps the community.

 The General Electric (G.E.)
 Foundation in the United States is <a href="https://www.ge.com/news/press-releases/ge-foundation-covid-19-grant-helps-local-communities-in-brazil-fight-hunger" target="blank">among the donors</a> to the Gerando Falcões food initiative.

+Other well-known corporate sponsors of Gerando Falcões include Citibank, Accenture, Nestlé, and UnitedHealthcare.

 ## Will you join us?

-Bravo, Vlad!
+Bravo to Vlad.
 This is a wonderful use of social entrepreneurship and marketing.

 To my readers: would you please consider <a href="https://coronanoparedao.doare.org/br/doacao/gf/7e6de77a-81d3-4855-99ee-2edf0c12606b/Tropical-Portuguese" target="blank">making a donation</a> today?
 It takes just a few minutes to make a profound impact.